-The operator must ensure that the ac supply is capable of supplying sufficient energy to power the CSP-D unit.
-Although the unit will operate from most generators of 3 kVA, the quality and regulation vary considerably from make to make and how well they have been maintained.
-We have used 3.5 kVA generators without problems.
+The operator must ensure that the ac supply is capable of supplying sufficient energy to power the CSP-S unit.
+Although the unit will operate from most generators of 8 kVA, the quality and regulation vary considerably from make to make and how well they have been maintained.
 A voltage stabiliser is not necessary as any reasonable variation of the AC supply will not affect the output voltage (hence power) unlike older designs.

-NB Some 'inverter' type generators do not work well with CSP-D units.
+NB Some 'inverter' type generators do not work well with CSP-S units.